linebender/druid-widget-nursery/README.md

  - A Navigator widget that can display different child widgets/views.
  - Dropdown : a basic dropdown widget using the recently added sub-windows
  - Animator : a helper for running multiple animations with different curves/timing/dependencies
+ - Animated : a helper for simple transitions.
  - PartialWidget : a widget that shows a widget if its data is present
  - MultiRadio : a Radio that represents multiple values through an inner widget
  - MultiCheckbox : a Checkbox that represents multiple values through an inner widget